Yivgha/next-online-grocery/README.md

 ![Main](/public/about/checkout.jpg)

-But with PayPal usage user will see their pop-up and must create a wallet a pay calculated sum in USD to finish order.
+But with PayPal usage user will see their pop-up and must create a wallet and pay calculated sum in USD to finish order.

 ![Main](/public/about/pay_pal.jpg)